reactive-python/reactpy/docs/source/about/contributor-guide.rst

 - MyPy_ - a static type checker
 - Black_ - an opinionated code formatter
 - Flake8_ - a style guide enforcement tool
-- ISort_ - a utility for alphabetically sorting imports
+- Ruff_ - An extremely fast Python linter, written in Rust.
 - Prettier_ - a tool for automatically formatting various file types
+- EsLint_ - A Javascript linter

 The most strict measure of quality enforced on the codebase is 100% test coverage in Python files.
 This means that every line of coded added to ReactPy requires a test case